-Another staple land use boards in most New Hampshire municipalities is the Planning Board.
-Planning Boards are statutorily regulated, and the powers of a Planning Board are specifically defined under the language of each individual municipal ordinance.
+Another staple of land use boards in most New Hampshire municipalities is the Planning Board.
+Planning Boards are statutorily regulated and the powers of a Planning Board are specifically defined under the language of each individual municipal ordinance.

 Makeup of Planning Boards

 Planning Boards may be established by local legislative bodies.
 RSA 673:1.
 The members of a municipal Planning Board must be residents of the municipality.
 RSA 673:1.

 The number of members permitted on a municipal Planning Board is governed by the terms of RSA 673:2.
 In towns, cities, and villages in New Hampshire, Planning Board membership ranges from between five (5) and nine (9) members, as determined by the local body in accordance with statutory requirements.
 RSA 672:3, I; II; III; IV.

 Statue and local ordinance defines the scope of authority of Planning Boards.
 The authority of Planning Boards may be best classified as duties and powers.

 Planning Boards are statutorily permitted and/or required to perform the following duties:

 - Prepare and amend, from time to time, a master plan to guide the development of the municipality, including the authority to make any investigations, maps and reports, and recommendations which relate to the planning and development of the municipality (RSA 674:1, I);